natebarksdale/natebarksdale.github.io/src/content/blog/2025-01-27-could-the-challenger-disaster-have-been-prevented.md

 author: Nate Barksdale
 pubDatetime: 2025-01-27
 modDatetime: 2025-01-27
-title: HISTORY This Week - Could the Challenger Disaster Have Been Prevented?
+title: Could the Challenger Disaster Have Been Prevented?
-slug: history-this-week-could-the-challenger-disaster-have-been-prevented
+slug: could-the-challenger-disaster-have-been-prevented
 featured: False
 draft: False
 description: On a freezing Florida morning, NASA launches Challenger despite engineer warnings.
 How did it happen, and what happened in the aftermath?